Addiction Medicine Fellowship

 - Comprehensive assessment, diagnosis, and treatment of patients with substance-related health problems and SUDs along a continuum of care, including inpatient/residential, outpatient treatments, early intervention, harm reduction, and prevention.

-- Identification and treatment of common co-occurring conditions, such as medical, psychiatric, and pain conditions.
+- Identification and treatment of common co-occurring conditions, including medical, psychiatric, and pain conditions.

 - Evidence based pharmacotherapy and psychosocial interventions for SUDs across the age spectrum.

-- Work collaboratively with other providers and allied health professionals, including physicians, nurses, social workers, counselors, and pharmacists to care for patients with SUDs and other substance-related disorders.
+- Work collaboratively with other providers and allied health professionals, including physicians, nurses, social workers, counselors, peer support, and pharmacists to care for patients with SUDs and other substance-related disorders.

 - Receive exposure to and gain understanding of the comprehensive, integrative, and interdisciplinary approach to pain management.